mintdigital/weekly-tech-challenge/22-may-17/README.md

 ### Challenge

-It is your job to work out, how many strings are naughty?
+It is your job to work out, how many strings are nice?

 ### Acknowledgement